drewpendergrass/CHEEREIO/docs/Running-the-ensemble.rst

 About the Run Ensemble Simulations script
 -------------

 Although the user will not ever execute the ``run_ensemble_simulations.sh`` script manually, it is very useful in terms of debugging to understand how the script works.
 We'll walk through it step-by-step.
-UPDATE ME

 SBATCH header
 ~~~~~~~~~~~~~